Marketing department uses lean-agile principles to empower employees and get more done.

 Great Dane Trailers Introduction

 Great Dane, with a history dating back to 1900, has established itself as a pioneer in industry and a transportation solutions leader.
-The visionary VP of Commercial Excellence, Brandie Fuller had clear objectives for her team, but projects took too long to finish.
+The visionary VP of Commercial Excellence, Brandie Fuller, had clear objectives for her team, but projects took too long to finish.
 In fact, she was spending week after week in status meetings discussing delays and seeing no real progress.
 The existing project management process wasn’t working.
 They had tried and failed to replace this legacy process with agile ways of working.
 In previous years and she recognized the digital transformation that occurred during the pandemic provided the opportunity to try this method again, with better results.
 In May of 2022 she reached out to Springbach for help and thus began our 10-month journey.

 The Opportunity